AliTahir-101/deepset-tech-task/README.md

 To view the code review, please visit the [Pull Request](https://github.com/AliTahir-101/deepset-tech-task/pull/1) link.

-## General Feedback

-Thank you for the opportunity to tackle this challenge; I've thoroughly enjoyed architecting a solution that I believe is robust and scalable but I am a firm believer that collaboration and diverse perspectives lead to superior solutions.

 ---

 "The best way to predict the future is to invent it." - Alan Kay